 EAST ASIAN RELIGIONS (EAR)

 Students of East Asian Religions specialize in the religious traditions of either China or Japan, but attain broad competence in the religious history of the alternate area as well.
 Students may also choose to concentrate on a specific religious tradition (Daoist, Confucian, or Buddhist) as it developed in the East Asian historical context.
 Those who specialize in the Daoist tradition study its origins and development in the intellectual context of early China and selected later developments.
 Students who concentrate on the Confucian tradition study its emergence and development in the intellectual context of early China as well as major Neo-Confucian interpretations.
-The study of Buddhism at Brown focuses on its early Indian history and its development in Japan from the Tokugawa through the Meiji periods.
+The study of Buddhism focuses especially on its Japanese developments of the early modern period.
 Regardless of their area of concentration, all EAR students are expected to develop an understanding of the key issues involved in the historical interaction of the religious traditions of East Asia.